 mkdir -p ~/.local/share/gnome-shell/extensions

 Step 3) Navigate to the downloaded directory.
-I’m assuming default “Downloads” location in this example below.
+I’m assuming the default “Downloads” location in this example below.

 Step 4) Copy and paste the following command to unzip the downloaded file and copy it to the system directory created in Step (2).